fossMeDaddy/dbdaddy/README.md

 ## Quickstart Guide

-the CLI requires a config file: `dbdaddy.config.json` to connect with your database.
-It has connection credentials like host, port, params, user, password, etc.

-when you first install & run `dbdaddy` it asks you for a connection uri, if not provided, default PostgreSQL credentials are used that can be changed later at any point in time.
+when you first install & run the CLI it asks you for a connection uri, if not provided, default PostgreSQL credentials are used that can be changed with `uri` command later at any point in time.

 `dbdaddy` handles multiple databases on your database server as "branches", there is always a "current branch" on which you perform read/write operations like `inspect`ing the schema, `exec`uting SQL statements, etc.